-At the University of Westminster, we offer a comprehensive range of apprenticeships (at undergraduate and postgraduate level) in construction, surveying, planning and biomedical science, some of which lead to a professionally accredited qualification.
-Our apprenticeships are designed to fulfil your workforce needs whilst providing exciting career development opportunities for your apprentices.
+At the University of Westminster, we offer a comprehensive range of apprenticeships (at undergraduate and postgraduate level) supporting the construction, real estate, planning and healthcare, some of which lead to a professionally accredited qualification.
+Our courses are designed to fulfil your workforce needs whilst providing exciting career development opportunities for your apprentices.